KeltonMVP/rules/docs/index.en.md

 <span style="color:var(--pink);">8.2.5</span> It is forbidden to advertise (servers, websites, pages, channels, clips, etc.) (<span style="color:red;">punishment: website suspension for 3 days or ban for 14 days/permanently</span>).

 <span style="color:var(--pink);">8.2.6</span> We reserve our right to web suspend players that abuse the ticketing system.

+<span style="color:var(--pink);">8.2.7</span> Complaints opened with an incorrectly selected complaint reasons will be closed without imposing any sanctions, except for serious rule violations.

 !!! example "Info note"
     The rules above apply also to deleted comments, withdrawn complaints, added witnesses, proofs posted in complaints, external content (links to other sites) and so on.